purpleidea/flabbergast/flabbergast-manual.md

 Although Flabbergast has the `Required` attribute definition, it should almost never be used.
 This is one of the most frequent mistakes of novice programmers.
 If there's a value needed, just use it; there's no need force the consumer of a template to fill in the blank.
 The real use case is for things that must be provided and unique.
 For instance, the name of an SMB share is probably best defined with `Required`, but the list of users that can access the share should certainly not use `Required`.
 It's okay that a user who instantiates a share template without providing a users list somewhere will cause a lookup error: failure to provide an appropriately name value is a failure to consume that API correctly and, indeed, this was noted by an error being produced.
 There's no need to make this some how “more” explicit.
 The `Used` attribute definition provides an advisory version of `Required` that indicates that a value should be supplied, but does not stipulate that it needs to be included directly.

 The most important feature of Flabbergast is overriding.
 When starting out with Java or C#, understanding how to divide things up into objects is the hard part.
 When starting out with ML or Haskell, understanding how to make things stateless is the hard part.
 When starting out with Flabbergast, understanding how to make things easy to override is the hard part.

 ### Interfaces
 In object-oriented languages, there is typically some convention surround how to tell if an object is consumable in a particular situation.
 Statically-typed object-oriented languages typically have “interfaces”, in the Java or C# sense.
 These are functions of the type system: since each expression needs a type and multiple inheritance is not permitted, an interface provides a type that any object can fulfill outside of the inheritance hierarchy.
-Dynamically-typed object-oriented languages, particularly Python, JavaScript, and Ruby, eschew this and proudly extol the benefits of “duck” typing: that is, simply call a method and expect it to work.
+Dynamically-typed object-oriented languages, particularly Python, JavaScript, and Ruby, eschew this and proudly extol the benefits of “duck” typing: that is, call a method and expect it to work.

 Flabbergast is necessarily dynamically-typed by virtually of being dynamically-scoped.
 Therefore, interfaces are definitely of the duck-typing variety.
-Since methods aren't present, the interface is still simpler: it is just the attributes that a frame is expected to have and, possibly, expected types for those attributes.
+Since methods aren't present, the interface is still simpler: it is the attributes that a frame is expected to have and, possibly, expected types for those attributes.
 Using the `Enforce` operator is a polite way of insisting that certain types are provided from an interface.

 Often, the caller has some driver to convert code.
 For instance, this is a completely reasonable block of Python: